sqrol/SoftV.Docs/docs/shufflecad/logs.md

 # Event Log

-The "Event Log" page is used to view application events and program logs.
+The **Event Log** page is used to view application events and program logs.
 <div style={{textAlign: 'left'}}>
 <img src="/docshome/img/shufflecad/shufflecad_3.png"/>
 </div>

-At the top there are controls to make working with the page convenient:
+The elements above are provided for convenient navigation of the page:
 - Number of entries
 - Toggle to scroll to the last message when new messages arrive
 - Button to save all messages to a file